build insights

 “Cloud Gate” by Anish Kapoor

-Key factors
+Key Factors

 - Collaboration between architects and sculptors

-- Technological advances and new materials
+- Technological advancements and new materials

-Influences from Ancient and Modern Art
+Influences of Ancient and Modern Art

 Great Sphinx of Giza